The Mindset Is the Message: Amber Naslund and Matt Ridings Talk Social Business on Marketing Smarts [Podcast]

 "You don't always get to pick and choose where it starts," Amber adds, "You work with what you got."

-If you'd like to listen to my entire conversation with Amber and Matt, you may do so below.
+If you'd like to listen to my entire conversation with Amber and Matt, you can listen above or download the mp3.
 You can also subscribe to the podcast in iTunes.
 Finally, if you'd like to get another perspective on social business, check out our PRO Seminar, "How to Become a Social Business," featuring IBM's Sandy Carter.

 This marketing podcast was created and published by MarketingProfs.